Hugin: A State Machine Framework for Agentic Reasoning

 Improving reasoning at test time

-The blog series' final instalment addresses the question: once you have this architecture, how do you make agents reason better?
+Once you have this architecture, how do you make agents reason better?

 Local vs global reasoning.
 Most agent frameworks optimise locally — making each individual step as good as possible.
 But the quality of the final output depends on the sequence of steps: the global reasoning trajectory.
 A locally optimal step can lead to a globally poor outcome.